Notavatarkorra/notavatarkorra.github.io/Chat with JC and HR.md

 But after that we had Heather, Vivian, Me Alex, Kylan, Mark B.
 We started getting really really busy summer of 24.
-We didn't have the bandwidth to do extra training or learn new things with other teams because they just kept dumping busywork on us like forescout
+We didn't have the bandwidth to do extra training or learn new things with other teams because they just kept dumping busywork on us like forescout.
+Or more than half the people that receive a new pc, they don't work off the bat and can't get in.

 August we started getting flooded with calls and tickets.
 We also realized we weren't tracking our data correctly this year, we weren't capturing the actual number of calls.
 Callbacks weren't even being counted.